Vision to Goal Setting

 What is our Vision for Learning?

-The education journeys of the students who attend Mountainside are rarely linear and many students who arrive at Mountainside are already struggling with a history of disengagement with the traditional model of the school system.
+The education journeys of the students who attend Mountainside are rarely linear and many have faced barriers to success within the traditional model of the school system.
 We see one of our primary roles here at the school to be reigniting and reengaging students on their educational and life journeys.

-Through consultation with students, parents, and our Mountainside Directions Committee we have decided on the following key focus areas of student and community engagement that will form our goals for the coming year at Mountainside.
+Through consultation with students, parents, staff and community partners, we have decided on the following key focus areas that will form our goals for the coming year at Mountainside.

 Planning & Implementation